Bedford

 • Limestone Heritage Festival (June) – A two‑day celebration on Courthouse Square featuring parades, live music, food vendors, and activities that honor Bedford’s identity as the Limestone Capital of the World.

-• Summer Cruise‑In Car Show – Classic cars line the streets, drawing enthusiasts from across southern Indiana.
+• Summer Cruise‑In Car Show – Classic cars line the streets, drawing enthusiasts from across south-central Indiana.

 Shopping & Dining